BWHCNI/workflow/mosaic_nrrd/readme.md

 For documentation on how to create mosaics using this script see: http://nrims.partners.org/wiki/index.php/NRRD_Mosaics

-To install on OS X open the Terminal application, copy/paste the command below and hit enter:
+To install on OS X open the Terminal application, copy/paste the command below and hit enter.
+NOTE: the script will prompt you for your password to put files in '/usr/local/bin'.
+If your user isn't an administrator, run as a different user.

 ```
 curl https://raw.githubusercontent.com/NRIMS/workflow/master/mosaic_nrrd/setup-OSX.sh | bash